10 Best Edutech for November 2025

 Investment Thesis

-John Wiley & Sons is a global publishing and education company with a market cap of $1.99B and a quality rating of 6.1.
-The company’s gross margin 71.1% is among the highest in the sector, but revenue has declined -8.5% and ROIC 8.6% is moderate.
-The intrinsic value $33.5 and -24.4% 1Y return suggest the stock may be undervalued if operational improvements materialize.
+John Wiley & Sons is a global publishing and education company with a $2.0B market cap and a quality rating of 6.1.
+The company’s gross margin 71.1% is among the highest in the sector, though revenue growth is negative -8.5% and the 1Y return is -24.6%.
+Wiley’s intrinsic value is $30.7, and its free cash flow margin 7.7% and moderate leverage (126.0% total debt to equity) provide a stable, if unexciting, investment profile.

 Key Catalysts